 - If you want professional help preparing your returns, consider hiring a financial advisor who also provides tax prep or who works with a tax accountant.
 SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
 If you’re ready to be matched with local advisors, get started now.

 - If you need more time to do your taxes, you can file for an extension using Form 4868.
 That said, filing Form 4868 will only extend when your tax return is due.
-If you owe any taxes, they are still due April 15.
+If you owe any taxes, they are due May 17th this year (2021).
 So you should estimate how much you owe and pay it when you file Form 4868.

 - If you don’t know whether you’re better off with the standard deduction versus itemized, you might want to read up on it and do some math.
 You might find that you’d save a significant amount of money one way or another, so it’s best to educate yourself before the tax return deadline.